 Should you try to earn the pass late in the year like me?

-I figure, better late than never, and at least we’ve got it for a year, and we can come up with a new strategy when it expires.
+I figure, better late than never, and at least we had it for a year.

 I really love flying Southwest.
 We’ve had nothing but great experiences since flying this airline out of Indianapolis after having a terrible time on Frontier (never again!).

 Two of our favorite haunts are California and the Rocky Mountains, and Southwest regularly has some really awesome deals to these locations.
-We try to books our tickets during their sales when usually our family of four can fly for 50,000 points (it will now be less since one of us should be able to fly free).
+We try to book our tickets during their sales when usually our family of four can fly for 50,000 points or less (it is now be less since one of us always flies free).